TheEvergreenStateCollege/.github/profile/README.md

-##  🍂 Welcome back to Autumn 2023 🍂
+##  🍂 Welcome back to Spring 2024 🍂

 💻 This is the main online home of computer science at [The Evergreen State College](https://evergreen.edu) 🌈 Contributions welcome - we invite you to open a pull request, create a new issue, or [chat on Discord]().